Ari-Zerner/spogitify/README.md

    - Export each playlist as a separate CSV file in a folder in the archive directory.
    - Create a metadata file in the archive directory, containing information about each playlist.
    - Commit the changes to a Git repository in the archive directory.
+   - Push changes to the remote repository if configured.

-4. Once the script finishes running, you will have a local Git repository in the archive directory with your playlist backups and metadata.
+4. Once the script finishes running, you will have a Git repository in the archive directory with your playlist backups and metadata.

 ### Run Daily